SDXorg/pysd/README.md

 The initial use case would be to import a fully developed SD model (created in Vensim, or Stella/iThink, etc.) into PySD via the XMILE format; and then use third party tools to perform statistical analysis and inference, and to interface with external data.

-####Version 0: Proof of Concept
+####Current Features

-1. Basic XMILE parser (possibly limited to subset of XMILE functions for which the Markov Property holds)
+1. Basic XMILE and Vensim parser, limited to a subset of functions for which the Markov Property holds
-2. Provision of derivatives function based upon stock values
-3. Stock initialization from XMILE
 4. Established library structure and data formats
 4. Simulation using existing python integration tools
 5. Basic demonstrations of integration with python Data Science functionality

-STATUS: Version 0.0.2 complete.
-For a demonstration see [this example notebook](http://nbviewer.ipython.org/github/JamesPHoughton/pysd/blob/master/0.0.2/PySD%20Demo.ipynb).

-####Version 1: Basic Utility
+6. Run-at-a-time parameter modification

+####Planned Features

-1. Parameter modification (run-at-a-time, step-at-a-time)
+1. Step-at-a-time parameter modification / time-variant exogenous inputs
 2. Extended backends for storing parameters and output values
-3. Full XMILE model component parser
+3. More extensive XMILE and Vensim model parsers
 4. Demonstration of integration with Machine Learning/Monte Carlo/Statistical Methods
 5. Integration with EMA Workbench

-####Version 2: Maturity
+####Possible features

-1. Embed SD.js front end in iPython widget
+- Embed SD.js front end in iPython widget
-2. XMILE display component parser
+- XMILE display component parser
-4. Customizations of external Data Science tools for dynamic systems
+- Customizations of external Data Science tools for dynamic systems
-3. Incorporation of analysis tools specific to dynamic systems
+- Incorporation of analysis tools specific to dynamic systems

-####Someday/Maybe

 - Python methods for programmatically manipulating SD model structure
 - Additional SD tools: checks for model units, value limits, etc.
 - Python methods for saving XMILE models